Lighting Up Paxton is the online home and social media name of the locally known Johnson Christmas Display in Paxton, Illinois.

 I spent nearly two months during the fall preparing all the new display items and control boxes.
 One thing I underestimated was the time to layout the nearly 5000 feet of new extension cords a synchronized light display takes to function.
 With all of the learning curves I was trying to overcome with this new idea, I finally flipped the switch on my first synchronized light display a week late on December 9, 2011.

 Since the debut of the synchronized display in 2011, things continue to grow each year.
 In 2012 more red and green lights were added, including more trees to the side yard.
 In 2013 the large maple trees in the front yard got lights up to 50 feet in the air.
 After two years off from assembling the massive display, 2017 featured double the number of strobes and dripping light tubes, along with the new song "Light of Christmas."
-The 2019 display showcases all of the same favorites of 2017 with the new song "Do You Hear What I Hear."
+The 2019 display showcased all of the same favorites of 2017 with the new song "Do You Hear What I Hear."